benshimonz/V1/README.md

 _**Q24:** Any person who has (at least) two parents and owns a dragon that was frozen by a dragon that is not owned by either of his parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q024.png)

+Several nonidenticality constraints may be defined for the same rectangle (see Q170 for example)

 ## No-existence and No-connection